-All optometry students are eligible for membership in the IUOSA, which is affiliated with the American Optometric Student Association.
+All optometry students are eligible for membership in the AOSA at IU, which is affiliated with the national American Optometric Student Association.
 The association is active in current student affairs, sponsors social events, and provides suggestions and assistance to the dean and faculty.